 In January 2017, ITraP admitted its final cohort of interdisciplinary trainees.
 Effective 2018, the program will transition to become the course-based University of Saskatchewan Graduate Certificate in One Health.
 Stay tuned for more information on how you can become involved and add this specialized One Health training to your current graduate program.

 If you are a thesis-based graduate student who is interested in being a part of a groundbreaking program geared toward human and animal health, consider applying to ITraP!

-It is a great opportunity to get involved in an interdisciplinary initiative geared toward global public health.
-It will also provide you with experience working with international students and supervisors from our partner institutions in India and Germany.
+It is a great opportunity to get involved in an interdisciplinary initiative that's geared toward global public health.
+It will also provide you with experience working with students and supervisors from our international partner institutions.

 Using this collaborative/interdisciplinary approach to learning, the students will learn about the present and future challenges of global health issues.
 They will also be able to:

-As the trainees branch out into careers of their primary disciplines they will also have the capacity to rapidly regroup into highly effective teams with abilities to translate cutting-edge scientific and public health approaches into policy that is tailored to the particular emerging pandemic or challenge at hand.
+As the trainees branch out into careers of their primary disciplines, they will also have the capacity to rapidly regroup into highly effective teams with abilities to translate cutting-edge scientific and public health approaches into policy that is tailored to the particular emerging pandemic or challenge at hand.

 Funding provided by NSERC